 She also supervises students who are interested in building and researching teams of AI agents and studying how they can learn to cooperate within their team, as well as students who look at using ideas from machine learning to learn better ways of voting.

 Waterloo has a multitude of AI researchers, groups and initiatives, including the Waterloo Artificial Intelligence Institute and the Artificial Intelligence Group.
 Larson is a member of both groups and believes there are many opportunities available on campus for further exploration of co-operative AI and interdisciplinary collaboration on the topic.

-“There has been a revolution of interest in AI in the last decade,” Larson says.
+“There has been a paradigm shift in AI in the last decade,” Larson says.
 “AI has moved from research and labs and has become integrated into many facets of our society.”

 Larson and her colleagues believe that co-operative AI is unlikely to emerge as a by-product of AI research and needs its own field of study.
 They warn that progress toward socially valuable AI will be stunted unless cooperation is at the centre of the research.
 To successfully build and design AI models that have social understanding and can truly benefit humanity, AI researchers will need to co-operate themselves across a variety of disciplines and fields.

 “If we are going to make positive advances, we will have to take an interdisciplinary approach,” Larson says.
 “We’ll need to work closely with those in other fields, such as psychology, philosophy, law and policy, history and sociology.
 It’s essential to work alongside researchers that study and understand co-operation.”

 Subscribe to get updates on the latest research and innovation at the University of Waterloo.
 From breakthroughs in quantum technology and cybersecurity to leading-edge climate research and innovations in health care, you’ll get to know some of Waterloo’s most inspiring minds.